Camellia japonica: Camellia japonica var. rusticana

-Camellia japonica var. rusticana (Honda) T. L. Ming naturally occurs in forests in China.
+Camellia japonica var. rusticana naturally occurs in forests in China.
 The leaf has a shorter petiole, about 5 mm long, with fine hairs (pubescent) at the base.
 The bracteoles and sepals are smooth (glabrous) on the outside.
 The color of the flowers ranges from red through rose to pink, flowering in April to May.
 This variety is regarded by some botanical authorities to be a separate species: Camellia rusticana.

 In Japan it is known by the common name "yuki-tsubaki" (snow camellia) as it naturally occurs in areas of heavy snowfall at altitudes ranging from 3500 ft down to 400 ft on sloping land under deciduous beech trees in the mountain regions to the north of the main island of Honshu and facing the Sea of Japan.
 In December heavy drifts of snow come in from the north, covering the plants to a depth of up to 8 ft.
 The bushes remain covered by snow from December till the end of March when the snow melts in early Spring and the camellias start flowering.

 Cultivars of C. japonica var. rusticana include: 'Nishiki-kirin', 'Nishiki-no-mine', 'Toyo-no-hikari' and 'Otome'.